All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

-The first alphabet was developed on the coasts of the Eastern Mediterranean by modifying the cuneiform (wedge-shaped)
+The first alphabet was developed in Byblos on the Eastern Mediterranean shore by modifying the cuneiform (wedge-shaped)

 syllabic alphabet used in Mesopotamia.
 The Phoenicians, who first established trading routes in the whole Mediterranean

 Sea, spread it to other countries who adapted it to their language: the word alphabet comes from alpha, beta, the first two letters of the Greek alphabet.